etwk/blog/content/lists/books.md

 ## Finance
 - [ ] The Algebra of Wealth: A Simple Formula for Financial Security #must
-- [ ] Tokens: The Future of Money in the Age of the Platform #future #must #monetary
+- [ ] The Price of Time: The Real Story of Interest (Edward Chancellor) #history  #must

 ### Investing
-- [ ] 100 Baggers: Stocks that Return 100-to-1 and How to Find Them
+- [x] 100 Baggers: Stocks that Return 100-to-1 and How to Find Them (Christopher W. Mayer)
 - [ ] A Random Walk Down Wall Street: The Time-Tested Strategy for Successful Investing (Burton G. Malkiel) #stock #must
 - [x] How to Day Trade: The Plain Truth (Ross Cameron) #must
 - [ ] The Psychology of Money: Timeless Lessons on Wealth, Greed, and Happiness: Timeless lessons on wealth, greed, and happiness (Morgan Housel) #must